UPHL-BioNGS/Grandeur/README.md

 There are also profiles for some common use cases.

 - fastq_to_consensus is the default.
-This is for the case when the END USER starts with fastq files, and the desired end product is a consensus fasta, serotyping information, and qc metrics.
+This is for generating a consensus fasta, serotyping information, and qc metrics.
+The fastq files do not need to be related organisms.

 ```
-nextflow run UPHL-BioNGS/Grandeur -profile singularity,gff_to_msa -r main
+nextflow run UPHL-BioNGS/Grandeur -profile singularity,fastq_to_consensus -r main
 ```
 - fastq_to_consensus can also include fasta files and produce limited serotyping and qc metrics
 ```
-nextflow run UPHL-BioNGS/Grandeur -profile singularity,fastq_to_msa -r main --reads reads --fastas fastas
+nextflow run UPHL-BioNGS/Grandeur -profile singularity,fastq_to_consensus -r main --reads reads --fastas fastas
 ```
 - fastq_to_msa is for starting with a collection of fastq files, with the desired output of a *M*ultiple *S*equence *A*lignment (MSA) of the consensus files.
 Will also generate consensus fastas, serotyping information, and qc metrics.
 ```